The File Explorer (known as Windows Explorer in earlier versions of Windows) in Windows 10/11 helps you manage files on your computer.

 Step 2: In the Task Manager, click the More details option if you don’t get the full version of the Task Manager.

 Step 3: Under the Processes tab, look for Windows Explorer entry.
 Right-click on Windows Explorer and then click the Restart option to restart the Windows File Explorer (Explorer.exe).
+If Windows Explorer is missing from the processes list, please open any folder on your PC and try again.

 Method 2 of 3